Reviews You Can Rely On

 Could Owning an Electric Bike be Free?

-We use a multi-faceted approach to testing e-bikes that takes into account the type of bike, its intended use, and what we feel matters the most in each category.
-Some of the most important metrics we include are ride quality, range, user interface, and power output.
-We delve deeper into specific categories, evaluating downhill and climbing performance for mountain bikes, carrying capacity for cargo bikes, and folded size for folding e-bikes.
+Not all e-bikes are built for the same purpose, so we use a multi-faceted approach to testing that considers the type of bike, its intended use, and what we feel matters the most in each category.
+The most important metrics are ride quality, range, user interface, and power output.
+These apply to all e-bikes.
+From here, we delve deeper into the nuance of specific categories, evaluating downhill and climbing performance for mountain bikes, carrying capacity for cargo bikes, and folded size for folding e-bikes.
 In addition to miles of methodical testing on and off the pavement, we build, tune, and maintain these bikes.
 For Class 2 e-bikes that use a throttle, we test their power output on a modified motorcycle dynamometer.

 Testing involves a lot of measurements, power, dimensions, tension and time are just a few of the metrics we record.